 Although the Nets did not disclose the price, a league source involved in the transaction said the final price tag for the team and venue is $3.5 billion, by far the largest sum ever paid for a U.S. sports franchise.
 The $3.5 billion figure includes the value of the Nets, Barclays Center and more than $320 million in arena debt that Tsai will take over.

 Prokhorov, a Russian, became the NBA’s first European owner in 2010.
-Tsai, a citizen of Taiwan and Canada, now becomes its first ethnic Chinese owner.
+Tsai, a Canadian citizen and a native of Taiwan, now becomes its first ethnic Chinese owner.
 Tsai is already a member of the board of directors of NBA China.

 The Nets also announced that Brett Yormark, the team’s long time CEO is leaving, as reported Thursday evening.